raspberrypilearning/scratchpc-interactive-book/en/step_4.md

 **Tip:** Remember to test your project each time you add something.
 It's much easier to find and fix bugs before you make more changes.

 --- task ---
-First, open a new project in Scratch on your Raspberry Pi and add the Simple Electronics extension to your project.
+First, open a new project in Scratch on your Raspberry Pi and add the `Simple Electronics`{:class="block3extensions"} extension to your project.
 --- /task ---

 --- task ---